heroiclabs/nakama-docs/docs/cocos2d-x-client-guide.md

-# C++ client guide
+# Cocos2d-x C++ client guide

 The official C++ client handles all communication in realtime with the server.
 It implements all features in the server and is written with C++11.

 ## Download

-The client can be downloaded from <a href="https://github.com/heroiclabs/nakama-cpp/releases/latest" target="\_blank">GitHub releases</a>.
-You can download "nakama-cpp-$version.zip".
+The client SDK can be downloaded from <a href="https://github.com/heroiclabs/nakama-cpp/releases/latest" target="\_blank">GitHub releases</a>.
+You can download "nakama-cocos2d-x-sdk_$version.zip".

 For upgrades you can see changes and enhancements in the <a href="https://github.com/heroiclabs/nakama-cpp/blob/master/CHANGELOG.md" target="\_blank">CHANGELOG</a> before you update to newer versions.